w3f/polkadot-wiki/docs/learn-relevant-links.md

 - [Polkadot.js](https://polkadot.js.org/) - Tools, utilities and client in JS.
 Polkadot JS is a 3-person development team in Germany and is building the JavaScript implementation of Polkadot.
 - [ChainSafe's Go PH](https://github.com/ChainSafeSystems/go-pre) is a 25-person development team
-  based in Toronto.
+  based in Toronto, Canada.
 ChainSafe is building an implementation of the beacon chain for Ethereum 2.0 client in TypeScript and this Go implementation of Polkadot.

 ### Cumulus